 What Is the PCI DSS Standard?

-In essence, PCI DSS represents an array of policies and related procedures, all of which are intended to help achieve one major goal: maximize the security of card transactions throughout their lifecycle by preventing cardholder information from being used by malicious actors.
+In essence, PCI DSS is a set of policies and related procedures designed to achieve one major goal: to maximize the security of card transactions throughout their lifecycle by preventing malicious actors from using credit card data.
 Notably, it deals not only with credit card transactions, but also with those involving debit cards and cash cards.
-The PCI requirements describe how such cards are to be processed securely, i.e. how the credit card information is to be collected, transmitted, and stored.
-Besides, they detail the best practices that are to be employed to accomplish this objective.

 Need deeper insights into the ways to ensure data security in fintech applications?
-Find the best practices from our developers in a dedicated article!
+Find the best practices from our developers in a dedicated article.

 Despite being widely accepted, PCI DSS is not a legal requirement in any of the geographies where it is used.
 Simultaneously, the virtually universal use of PCI and its inclusion in legal agreements by the vast majority of credit card market players makes it rather unavoidable for card-processing businesses to comply with the PCI requirements.